FabihaHaider/FabihaHaider.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Fabiha Haider.
-I have completed my graduation from **Department of Computer Science and Engineering**, **University of Dhaka**, Bangladesh, and am currently employed as Research and Development Engineer at Penta Global Ltd and Krait Labs Ltd. I am currently working on projects for developing LLM systems for telecom data and for SAST scanners.
+I have completed my graduation from **Department of Computer Science and Engineering**, **University of Dhaka**, Bangladesh, and am currently employed as ML Research and Development Engineer at Penta Global Ltd and Krait Labs Ltd. I am currently working on projects for developing LLM systems for telecom data and for SAST scanners.

 Research Interests
 ======